-In the first half of the business year 2018/19, depreciation totaling EUR 380.6 million was less than actual investments in the amount of EUR 474.4 million.
-This and positive currency translation effects amounting to EUR 41.6 million essentially led to an increase in non-current assets from EUR 8,589.7 million to EUR 8,736.7 million.
-Due primarily to an operational increase in inventories (see ), compared to March 31, 2018, the carrying amount of the inventories on the reporting date rose by EUR 31.7 million despite the negative transition effect resulting from the adoption of IFRS 15 in the amount of EUR 99.3 million.
+In the first half of the business year 2020/21, depreciation totaling EUR 610.0 million exceeded actual investments of EUR 238.0 million.
+This, along with negative currency translation effects of EUR 77.6 million, essentially led to a decline in non-current assets from EUR 8,869.7 million to EUR 8,438.3 million.
+Due primarily to an operational decrease in inventories (see the ), compared to March 31, 2020, the carrying amount of the inventories as of the reporting date fell by EUR 270.7 million.

-Due primarily to changes in the actuarial result (negative) and the cash flow hedges (positive), the profit after tax of EUR 316.2 million was reduced to total comprehensive income of EUR 271.9 million.
-This decreased equity to EUR 6,550.9 million including the dividend distribution (and including the effect from adoption of IFRS 15).
-For the business year 2017/18, a dividend per share of EUR 1.40 was decided upon at the Annual General Meeting on July 4, 2018.
-Therefore, voestalpine AG has distributed dividends amounting to EUR 246.8 million to its shareholders in the current business year.
+Due primarily to changes in the actuarial result (negative) and the cash flow hedges (positive), the profit after tax of EUR –275.8 million was reduced to total comprehensive income of EUR –306.3 million.
+The Annual General Meeting on July 1, 2020, resolved a dividend per share of EUR 0.20 for the business year 2019/20.
+Therefore, voestalpine AG has distributed dividends of EUR 35.7 million to its shareholders in the current business year.
 This reduced equity to EUR 5,270.6 million.